 Chest and shoulders exercise

 Strengthen your forearms to help with gardening, tennis, mountain biking, or anything that requires a firm grip.
 Wrap the fingers of one hand around your tennis ball and squeeze using maximum strength for one second, followed by one second of relaxation.
-Complete 15 repetitions on each side, aiming for two sets on with each arm.
+Complete 15 repetitions on each side, aiming for two sets on each arm.

 With both feet flat on the floor of the car, perform 20 heel raises with each leg.
 Alternate sides and complete two sets for each leg.
 To increase difficulty, position the tennis ball under the ball of the foot and complete leg raises with a greater range of motion.

 Sit up tall in the seat of your car, making a straight line from your tailbone to the crown of your head.
 Draw the belly button towards the spine before engaging abdominal muscles.
 Focus on the lower abdomen, just below the navel and above the pubic bone.
 Hold engaged muscles for fifteen seconds, working up to one minute.
 Perform 2-4 sets.

 Tone your backside using a similar technique as you did with the core.
 Engage glutes while sitting tall in your car seat.
 Hold engaged muscles for fifteen seconds, working up to one minute.
 Perform 2-4 sets.